scorpion007-zz/transmit/README.md

     # transmitter, Windows (Bash)
     hostA$ transmit /c/bigfile.dat hostB 1234

-The advantage of the latter is that it allows you to use all the *nix utilities like `time` to see how long the transfer took, `tar` to send (and optionally compress) entire directories, preserving names and structure, etc.
+The advantage of the latter is that it allows you to use all the Unix utilities like `time` to see how long the transfer took, `tar` to send (and optionally compress) entire directories, preserving names and structure, etc.